mrhota/rust/src/doc/guide.md

 loop {
 ```

-Rust's control-flow analysis treats this construct differently than a
+Rust's control-flow analysis treats this construct differently than a `while
-`while true`, since we know that it will always loop.
-The details of what
+true`, since we know that it will always loop.
+The details of what that _means_
-that _means_ aren't super important to understand at this stage, but in
+aren't important to understand at this stage, but in general, the more
-general, the more information we can give to the compiler, the better it
+information we can give to the compiler, the better it can do with safety and
-can do with safety and code generation.
-So you should always prefer
+code generation.
+So you should always prefer `loop` when you plan to loop
-`loop` when you plan to loop infinitely.
+infinitely.

 ## Ending iteration early